ChrisTheBloob/playground-EwpBtioB/statement.md

 public static void main(String[] args) {
 // }

-String message = "FRIENDLY MESSAGE!";
+String message = "SOMETHING OR ANOTHER WILL POP UP AS A THOUGHT,WHEN IT DOES BE PROUD BECAUSE THAT MEANS YOU HAVE,IMAGINATION. -QUOTE FROM CHRIS";
 System.out.println(message);

 //{ autofold